 St Austell Parkinson’s Café and Home Instead

-We are delighted to be helping to lead the Parkinson’s Café in St Austell, Bethel, starting this November 2025.
+We started helping to lead the Parkinson’s Café in St Austell, Bethel in November 2025.

 The Café was started many years ago by Nick and Jan Wilder, who have created a wonderful space that offers friendship, activities, and advice for people living with Parkinson’s across St Austell and the surrounding towns and villages.